wcko87/rabiribi-randomizer/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://discord.gg/dDfpNAr"><img src="https://discordapp.com/assets/f8389ca1a741a115313bede9ac02e2c0.svg" height="20">Rabi-Ribi Speedrunning Discord</a>

+This program shuffles item and egg locations around in Rabi-Ribi in such a way that all the required items are always reachable.
+Also optionally randomizes other things like music and backgrounds.

 What the randomizer can currently randomize:
 * Item and egg locations
 * Music triggers